 What is Included in a Prenuptial Agreement?

 After a couple decides to enter into a prenuptial agreement, each party must make a list of all of their property, assets, and debts.
 Openness and transparency are required.
-If someone were to lie or omit information during the process of creating their prenuptial agreement, the agreement would be void.
+If someone were to lie or omit information during the process, the agreement would be void.
 Most prenuptial agreements include the following: